heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3e_player-intent-confirmation.md

 ## UX Semantics (Intent-Level)

-The UX produced in Phase 3E should communicate:
+The UX produced in Phase 3E should communicate the contents of an **Intent Preview**, including:

 - What items are accepted
 - What items are rejected